Stonino82/Random-Beer-Generator/README.md

 Have a look at the project on https://stonino82.github.io/Random-Beer-Generator/

-Inspired on a Ania Kubów project.
+Inspired by an Ania Kubów project.